FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 This is a very common question from parents looking for a quality martial arts program for their children.
 After decades of working with kids and their parents we've come to see for most the real concern is to know that their child will get the individual attention and support he or she needs from the instructors.

 At the Dragon Gym, there are several ways that we assure this for you and your child, but before I get into those details, let me tell you that a large martial arts class is nothing to worry about as long as it is run in a well thought out and structured manner.
-Plus, what determines a "large" class for 3 and 4 year olds, 5 and 6 year olds, 7 to 10 year olds, and 10 to 13 year olds is very different.
+Plus, what determines a "large" class for 4-6 year olds and 7-12 year olds is quite different.

 Here's how we do it: